GabrieleDellepere/writeups/AmateursCTF/non-quadratic-residue-writeup.md

 ## Solution

 To solve the challenge, we first must notice that the public exponent (210) is just 2 * 3 * 5 * 7.
-This tells us that the ciphertext is at the same time a quadratic, a cubic, a fifth power and seventh power residue. <br>To recover the roots modulo b, we must use a generalized version of Tonelli-Shank's algorithm that is able to find the rth root: such algorithm was presented by Adelman, Manders and Miller in 1977. <br>To get an idea of how the algorithm works please read this article by Scott Charles Lindhurst:<br> http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.144.2770 <br>
+This tells us that the ciphertext is at the same time a quadratic, a cubic, a fifth power and seventh power residue. <br>To recover the roots modulo b, we must use a generalized version of Tonelli-Shank's algorithm that is able to find the rth root: such algorithm was presented by Adelman, Manders and Miller in 1977. <br>To get an idea of how the algorithm works please read this article by Scott Charles Lindhurst (Especially Chapter 3):<br> http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.144.2770 <br>
 ## Implementation

 rth root finder for r prime: